ranmithud/house-sales-data-analysis/README.md

 # House Sales in King County, USA — Data Analysis Project

-This repository contains a data analysis workflow performed on the King County House Sales dataset.
+This repository contains a data analysis performed on the King County House Sales dataset.
 The notebook includes data loading, exploratory analysis, visualization, feature–target relationship investigation, and multiple regression model trainings and evaluations.
 I have completed this as part of my IBM Data Science Course.

 ---